google-research/scenic/README.md

 ```

 [Here](https://colab.research.google.com/github/google-research/scenic/blob/main/scenic/common_lib/colabs/scenic_playground.ipynb)
-is also a minimal colab to train a simple feed forward model using Scenic.
+is also a minimal colab to train a simple feed-forward model using Scenic.

 <a name="code_structure"></a>
 ## Scenic component design